Copper and ceramics – both malleable in their own ways, both playing a vital part in the digital technologies which connect us today.

 Copper is a commonly reclaimed and recycled material, whilst ceramics last for centuries.
-This idea that pottery will outlive current generations means I am making objects which may provide the raw materials for future Hand Made Devices.
+The silica which makes up the clay and the glaze is the basis for microchips.
+This idea that pottery will outlive current generations means I imagine I am making objects which may provide the raw materials for future Hand Made Devices.

-My pots usually have holes pierced in them, are stained with copper carbonate, or are left as plain burnished clay to challenge assumptions about functional vessels.
+My pots usually have holes poked in them, are stained with copper carbonate, or are left as plain burnished clay to challenge assumptions about functional vessels.

 A limited selection are available in my online shop.